open-innovations/bradford-2025/src/glossary/term/artform.md

 ---
 title: Artform
-description: How a project or event is defined based on its artform or additional category.
+description: How a project or event is defined based on its artform (such as theatre, music).
 Some projects will incorporate multiple categories.
 ---

 May also be referred to as 'programme category'.